pokergeist/SwitchIR/README.md

 * Route IR_rx data line to an interrupt capable pin on the MCU.
 * Add 1µF decoupling caps for encoder/decoder.
 * Maybe add some test points for access to inaccessible pads.
+* Maybe flip the MCU and feed the USB cable out of the back slot.
 * Poll for larger pitch screw terminals.
 * Determine if flyback diodes will be required for inductive loads across the relay contacts.